odow/SDDP.jl/docs/src/tutorial/14_infinite_horizon.md

 end
 ```

-To solve this problem, we use the ```solve``` method.
+To solve this problem, we use the [`solve`](@ref) method.
 The additional parameter `update_limit` is required to be passed to the solve function when using infinite-horizon SDDP.
 Choosing the values for `iteration_limit` and `update_limit` is more of an art than a science.

 For example, for a complex hydrothermal scheduling problem modelled with SDDP (with an exogenous terminal cost function), 3000 iterations of SDDP may be needed for convergence.
 When solving this problem with SDDP.jl, we would set `iteration_limit = 3000`.

 However, when the same problem is solved with infinite-horizon SDDP, a total of 8000 iterations of SDDP may be needed because the endogenous terminal cost-to-go function needs to converge.
-From my experience we choose `iteration_limit = 500` and `update_limit = 20` (500x16 = 8000 total iteration of SDDP).
+From my experience, we choose `iteration_limit = 500` and `update_limit = 20` (500x16 = 8000 total iteration of SDDP).
 Choosing the values for `iteration_limit` and `update limit` is discussed further in Section 5 of my [thesis](https://github.com/shasafoster/SDDP.jl/blob/master/docs/src/assets/foster_thesis.pdf).

 For a given problem usually solved with